Urpagin/github-mirror-user/README.md

 Visit [http://127.0.0.1:64175](http://127.0.0.1:64175) (replace with your machine's IP) and follow the instructions.

-2.3 Create your token
+2.3 Create your Forgejo token

-Generate your token (see instructions in the `.env` file) and place it in the `.env` file.
+Generate your Forgejo token (see instructions in the `.env` file) and place it in the `.env` file.

 3. Populate fully the `.env` file 📄